jokarls/keycloak-gatekeeper-resource-server/README.md

 Gatekeeper validates the *iss* of the token so hostnames need to match.

 This sample also requires a client called *frontend* (with authorization code flow) to be added in Keycloak.
+An audience mapper with audience *httpd* also needs to be configured, because Gatekeeper validates that the client id and audience match.

 Requests to *localhost:3000* can be performed with **Postman**.
 Requests without a valid token will return *401* and requests with valid tokens will return *200*.